List of characters in the Mahabharata: Ghritachi

-Ghritachi is one of the prominent Apsara.
-In the Mahabharata, she appeared in Adi Parva.
-According to the story, she was bathing in a river.
-Bharadwaja was passing by, then he saw her.
-He was filled with desire and discharged his seed.
-It fell into a pot and Drona was born.

 H

 Hanuman

-Unlike Ramayana, lord Hanuman doesn't have a large role in Mahabharata.
+Unlike Ramayana, Hanuman does not have a large role in Mahabharata.
 He appears during the exile of Pandavas.
 In the story, Bhima, Hanuman's celestial brother, performed a penance to gain more strength.
 Hanuman wanted to test Bhima and appeared as a normal monkey in front of him.
 The monkey asked Bhima to lift his tail if he believed in his strength.
-But, Bhima wasn't able to lift the tail.
+But, Bhima was not able to lift the tail.
 Later, he realised who the monkey was and apologized.
 Hanuman taught battle-skills to Bheema for some time.

+Haryyashva

+A king of Ayodhya, contemporary to Yayati, and one of the husbands of Madhavi with whom he had a son named Vasumanas.

 Hayagriva

-Hayagriva was an horse headed avatar of Lord Vishnu.
+Hayagriva was a horse headed avatar of Vishnu.
 He incarnated to slay the demons named Madhu and Kaitabha and brings the Vedas to Brahma.